Supported, smart, safe – student life at NTU

 - we offer regular on-campus lateral flow Covid testing for students and staff who are studying and working on campus, to keep our community safe and help to stop the spread of Covid-19.

 To help you plan for your studies, and to keep our staff, students, and families safe and well informed, we keep our website updated and send information regularly by email and through social media.

 My university experience has been amazing.
 From teaching to safety, it’s been wonderful.
 My course tutor and the course team are very helpful in all aspects.
 My studies have been in-person teaching which was a wonderful experience as I got to meet new people, socialize more and work in a team with course mates.

 "I’m super happy and it feels nice and safe to be back on campus.
 The global lounge is open for all students to carry out social activities, learn new languages, also to refill the coffee mug and have a chit chat with friends."

 Teaching and learning

 We had to make some changes to our teaching and learning methods last year, including blended (a mix of online and in-person teaching) and online learning.
-Much of our teaching is now in-person, where government guidelines allow.
-And online teaching is continuing for all other courses until all students can return.
+Our teaching is now in-person, where government guidelines allow.

 We are preparing for in-person teaching from the start of the Autumn term and will adapt our teaching to keep students as safe as possible.